albrat/alexa-avs-sample-app/README.md

 ## 8 - Run the server

-[TODO - mention that this must be done via VNC.]
+[NOTE: This must be done via VNC, not SSH.
+So, make sure you’re logged into your Pi via VNC.]

 **Login to the Raspberry Pi via VNC**